npm/cli/docs/content/using-npm/workspaces.md

 You can use the `workspace` configuration option to run commands in the context of a configured workspace.
-Additionally, if your current directory is in a workspace, the `workspace` configuration is implicitely set, and `prefix` is set to the root workspace.
+Additionally, if your current directory is in a workspace, the `workspace` configuration is implicitly set, and `prefix` is set to the root workspace.

 Following is a quick example on how to use the `npm run` command in the context of nested workspaces.
 For a project containing multiple workspaces, e.g: